RandyPatterson/AOAI_Student/Challenge-03.md

     Let's fix this by creating a plugin that can provide the current time and other related information.

 * **Create a new class in *./Plugins* directory for your Time Plugin**.
 You can reference the [documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-native-plugins?pivots=programming-language-csharp#defining-a-plugin-using-a-class) for more information on how to create a plugin using a class.
-  * Write a time plugin with the following functions
+  * Write a time plugin with the following functions:
     1. Return the current Date Time
     1. Return the Year for a date passed in as a parameter
     1. Return the Month for a date passed in as a parameter